-This form must have an electronic signature, which is required before an award, if any, can be made.
-If unsigned, the offer will be automatically rejected.

-3.9.3 Corporate Resolution (Attachment 3).
-On the Offeror's business letterhead, include a copy of the corporate resolution or written authorization of Offeror's representative to sign this proposal.

-- 3.9.4 Qualifications Questionnaire (Attachment 4).
-Offeror must respond to all questions on the Qualifications Questionnaire form.
-See Attachment 4 for detailed questions. - 3.9.5 Contractor Reference Form (Attachment 5).
-Offeror must use this form to provide three (3) references for previous work performed as the prime contractor and similar to this project.
+- This form must have an electronic signature, which is required before an award, if any, can be made.
+If the Proposal Transmittal Letter is unsigned, the offer will be automatically rejected. - 4.9.3 Corporate Resolution (Attachment 3).
+On the Offeror's business letterhead, include a copy of the corporate resolution or written authorization of Offeror's representative to sign this proposal. - 4.9.4 Qualifications Questionnaire (Attachment 4).
+The Offeror must respond to all questions on the qualifications questionnaire form.
+See Attachment 4 for detailed questions. - 4.9.5 Contractor Reference Form (Attachment 5).
+The Offeror must use this form to provide three (3) references for previous work performed as the prime contractor and similar to this project.
 More recent and more relevant performance usually has a greater impact in the confidence assessment than less recent and less relevant projects.
 If subcontractors will be used, complete the Subcontractor Reference Form for each subcontractor.
-If no subcontractors will be used, disregard the subcontractor reference form. - 3.9.6 Certificate of Vendor Compliance Form.
-Offeror may submit a copy of the Certificate of Vendor Compliance from Hawai'i Compliance Express, proof that one has been applied for from Hawai'i Compliance Express, or paper documentation forms from authorized agencies.
-Although this form is not required for proposal submission, no award can be made without verification of vendor compliance (SEE SECTION 5.3). - 3.9.7 If Subcontractor(s) will be used, Offeror shall append a statement to the transmittal from each subcontractor, signed by an individual authorized to legally bind the subcontractor stating: - a.
+If no subcontractors will be used, disregard the subcontractor reference form. - 4.9.6 Certificate of Vendor Compliance.
+The Offeror may submit a copy of the Certificate of Vendor Compliance from Hawai'i Compliance Express, proof that one has been applied for from Hawai'i Compliance Express, or paper documentation forms from authorized agencies.
+Although this form is not required for proposal submission, no award can be made without verification of vendor compliance (see Section 6.3). - 4.9.7 If Subcontractor(s) will be used, Offeror shall append a statement to the transmittal letter from each subcontractor, signed by an individual authorized to legally bind the subcontractor stating: - a.
 The general scope of work to be performed by the subcontractor; and, - b.
 The subcontractor's willingness to perform the indicated work.

-3.10 PROPOSAL CONTENTS
+4.10 PROPOSAL CONTENT

-- 3.10.1 The Proposal must be organized into sections, following this exact format using all titles, subtitles, and numbering as described below.
+- 4.10.1 The Proposal must be organized into sections, following this exact format using all titles, subtitles, and numbering as described below.
 Each section listed below must be addressed individually.
-Pages must be numbered consecutively. - a) Table of Contents.
+Pages must be numbered consecutively. - a.
+Table of Contents.
 A Table of Contents must be included with each proposal.
-All major parts of the RFP described in proposal forms and proposal contents must be identified by referencing page number. - b) Forms.
-All forms listed in Section 3.9 Proposal Forms must be included, in the specified order stated in the solicitation. - c) Exceptions, if applicable.
-List any exception in this section.
-If none, state so. - d) Narrative project proposal (not to exceed 20 pages) - 3.10.2 The Offeror must provide a narrative project proposal not to exceed 20 pages, excluding the forms required in this RFP, divided into four sections: - 1) Organization's Background, Capabilities, and Staffing - 2) Approach and Comprehensiveness of Proposal - 3) Project Timeline and Budget Sheet - 4) Sample Work comparable to this project
+All major parts of the RFP described in proposal forms and proposal contents must be identified by referencing page number. - b.
+Forms.
+All forms listed in Section 4.9 Proposal Forms must be included in the specified order stated in the solicitation. - c.
+Exceptions, if applicable.
+List any exceptions in this section.
+If none, state so. - d.
+Narrative project proposal for tasks as identified in Background and Scope of Work (sections 2.1-2.3) and Proposal Objectives (section 4.8) (not to exceed 40 pages).

+- 4.10.2 The Offeror must provide a narrative project proposal, not to exceed 40 pages, excluding the forms required in this RFP, divided into five sections: - 1) Organization's Background, Capabilities, and Staffing - 2) Approach and Demonstration of Comprehensiveness of Proposal - 3) Data Privacy and Security Policy - 4) Project Timeline and Budget Sheet - 5) Sample Work Comparable to this Project